luroess/traenslenzor/docs/report/chapters/components/08_comp_document_class_detector.typ

   )
 ] <fig-doc-cls-optuna-alexnet-reg>

 *Notes.* The LOWESS curves visually support a narrow "safe" region for `max_lr` (too large values correlate with higher objectives / pruning) and a milder effect for `weight_decay`.
-Because these are observational relationships (and include pruned trials), we treat them as guidance for a follow-up ablation rather than a causal conclusion.
+Howeever, given the limited number of finite COMPLETE trials, these trends should be interpreted with extreme caution.
+This is especially true for `weight_decay` where the LOWESS trend connects widely spread data points.

-==== Cross-study interpretation
+==== Cross-study interpretation and takeaways

-- The ResNet sweep's best finite trials use dataset normalization and `finetune_plus` transforms; comparisons against ImageNet normalization remain inconclusive because those settings rarely produce finite COMPLETE trials.
+- The ResNet sweep's best finite trials use dataset normalization and `finetune_plus` transforms; this supports our earlier findings where we naively normalized our data on ImageNet statistics and got extremely poor results.
 - Backbone unfreezing shows only small differences and appears second-order relative to augmentation/normalization and learning-rate schedule.
 - The AlexNet sweep shows the strongest sensitivity to `max_lr` and `weight_decay`, consistent with the importance plot and the LOWESS trends.

-// uv run -m traenslenzor.doc_classifier.run --config_path .configs/alexnet_scratch.toml --stage TEST
+- Generalization of the sweeps' findings to longer training and full dataset size is uncertain; follow-up experiments should validate the best configurations under production conditions.

 === Attributability and Interpretability <doc-cls-attrib>